SheCodes-IEEE-CIS-GHRCE/Covid19-management-system/README.md

 * Infographics and Data Visualisation puts raw numbers into perspective
 * Interactive and continually updated information of each state
 * Continual monitoring of Cases draw from latest data

+ # Room Occupancy
+## Problem:
+During covid times, maintaining social distancing is necessary, whether it be rooms for patients or washrooms.
+But it's not possible to tell if a room is just used or not, which makes the next user or cleaner vulnerable to unhealthy circumstances.

+## Solution:
+Here, we are automating the process of checking room availability.
+The rooms in the facility are classified occupied or unoccupied based on passive sensor data such as temperature, humidity, light and CO2 levels.
+The model is based on logical regression for binary classification.

+### Project Tasks:
+1. Data Collection and Interpretation
+2. Data Modeling and Prediction
+3. Data Visualisation
+4. Data Classification
+5. Prediction Model’s accuracy

+### Project Outcomes
+* Effective utilisation of the available  space i.e avoiding re-usage of the same room/restroom